heeryung/heeryung.github.com/pages/research_portfolio.md

 <img src="/images/research/plan_illustration_hint_types.png" alt="Each hint button image with corresponding description" class="portfolio-image portfolio-image-xlarge">

 *Examples of each hint type.
-Both images created by Tung Phung, the first author (2025)*
+Image created by Tung Phung, the first author (2025)*
 <!-- (left) Learners' interaction steps with our intervention. (right)  -->

 The study investigates how integrating metacognitive principles into AI-generated assistance can enhance programming learning experiences.
 It finds that students highly value and most benefit from planning hints, which are consistently associated with improved performance.
 In this work, I designed personalized AI hints aligned with key phases of self-regulated learning (SRL): planning, debugging, and optimization.